Graduate School

 In addition to the above registration requirements, the following requirements apply to graduate teaching assistants (GTA) and graduate research assistants (GRA).

-As a condition of their academic appointments, graduate teaching and research assistants are required to register for 3 credits above the minimum full-time load (i.e., a minimum of 12 credits) each term of the appointment during the academic year (fall, winter, and spring.)
-During summer session, a minimum registration of 3 credits is required for graduate assistants.
 Students are responsible for determining whether the minimum 3-credit summer registration fulfills their individual immigration, financial aid, tax liability or other specific needs.
 Audit registrations, course withdrawals, and enrollment in INTO OSU courses may not be used to satisfy enrollment requirements for graduate assistant salary/stipend, tuition remission, salary supplement or health insurance benefits.
-Tuition charges associated with INTO OSU enrollment are not covered under graduate assistant tuition remission.
+Tuition charges associated with INTO OSU enrollment are not covered by the graduate assistant tuition remission.

 Grade Requirement

 A grade-point average of 3.00 (a B average) is required: 1) for the cumulative GPA earned on all courses taken as a degree-seeking graduate student, and 2) for courses included in the graduate degree or graduate certificate program of study.
-In some cases, a graduate prorgram may allow use of an OSU grade below a B but, grades below C (2.00) cannot be used on a graduate program of study.
-A grade-point average of 3.00 is required before the final oral or written exam may be undertaken.
+In some cases, a graduate program may allow use of an OSU grade below a B, but grades below C (2.00) cannot be used on a graduate program of study.
+A grade-point average of 3.00 is required before the exams or alternative summative assessments may be undertaken.
 Enforced graduate-level prerequisite courses must be completed with a minimum grade of C.

 Policy on Disallowance of Undergraduate Courses in the Calculation of the Final Graduate Student GPA